Headphone Amplifier Circuit OR Preamplifier Output Stage

-This 1 watt amplifier lends itself par excellence for use as driver for low impedance headphone or as output stage in a HI-FI preamplifier driving an active loudspeaker similar ones available on Graham Slee HiFi.
+This 1 watt headphone amplifier circuit lends itself par excellence for use as driver for low impedance headphone or as output stage in a HI-FI preamplifier driving an active loudspeaker.
 Many preamplifiers do not permit long, unscreened leads to be connected to them, but the present amplifier accepts these happily.

 Feedback resistors R3 and R4 fix the gain at about 15dB.
 The consequent overall distortion with a 3 dB bandwidth from 10Hz to 30kHz is only 0.1 per cent.